google/VoltAir/doc/src/main/Main.md

   * **Multi Player Arena**:

-    In the multiplayer arena, up to 4 players compete on the device, possibly using different controllers or splitting a single keyboard.
-A player joins the game simply by sending any event from a previously paired input device.
+    In the multiplayer arena, up to 4 players compete on a single device, possibly using different controllers or splitting a single keyboard.
+A player simply joins the game by sending any event from a previously paired input device.
 Gameplay is very similar to single player, however the multiplayer arena differs by being a fixed space in which the characters move with no explicit puzzles to solve, but rather a goal of collecting as many energy snowflakes as possible.
-These snowflakes, while having similar energy properties to the orbs in single-player, differ in that they can be magnetically attracted to robots that are magnetized, making them a dynamic element in the game.
+These snowflakes, while having similar energy properties to the orbs in single player, differ in that they can be magnetically attracted to robots that are magnetized, making them a dynamic element in the game.

     In addition to the snowflakes being magnetic, players discover that robots, when magnetzied, also attract one another, and they can use this ability as a spoiler mechanic.
-The arena also features several bumpers (featured less prominently in single-player levels) and liquids that players can use to accelerate towards the snowflakes, which are constantly flowing from the top of the screen.
+The arena also features several bumpers and liquids that players can use to accelerate towards the snowflakes, which are constantly flowing from the top of the screen.

     The player who collects a set number of snowflakes first is the winner.